 Read the full review: Sony KD-65XG9505

-Another winner from Sony's 2018 XF900 range, this 65in telly combines high-end features with a much more reasonable price point to devastating effect.
+This 65in telly might be a little long in the tooth (it's a 2018 model), but it combines high-end features with a much more reasonable price point to devastating effect.
 Colours are bright and vibrant while the skin tones remain calm and natural - a rare balancing act.
-The brightest colours also pack an impressive amount of detail, and motion processing is - typically for Sony - on point.
+Colours are punchy and bright, while the set also packs in an impressive amount of detail.
+Motion processing is - typically for Sony - on point.
 Upscaling standard dynamic range content to HDR is another in a long list of highlights.
 Overall, fantastic value that has to be seen to be believed.

 Read the full review: Sony KD-65XF9005